apalii/cdc/README.md

 *It seems it is rare used stuff, I've it made just for practicing.

+14.11.2014 - better performance using re.compile, reduced timeout in Telnet,
+             handling exeptions, some minor improvements.
 26.10.2014 - added previous ability to specify --ip and --duration
              if ip or durations was missed script will catch it some improvements with reading files